 On-page search engine optimisation is when a website owner ensures pages, posts, content, media and links are easily navigable, download fast, are formed well and clearly labelled.

-There are standardised ways for designers, and business owners like yourself, to help search engines to understand websites.
-Many of these standards help the user too.
+There are standardised guidelines for web designers and website owners to follow that help search engines to understand websites.
+Many of these guidelines help the user too.

 The objective of the search engine is the objective of the user.

-Off-page optimisation refers to back links, reviews and social media.
+Off-page optimisation refers to back links, reviews and can also involved social media.

 For the most part of this post I refer to on-page SEO, which can easily help a website to rank better.